masterking32/WoWSimpleRegistration/README.md

 # Simple Register Page for TrinityCore/AzerothCore/AshamaneCore/CMangos

-With this script you can make a website for your game server.
+With this script, You can make a website for your game server.

 Support : [AzerothCore](http://azerothcore.org), [TrinityCore](http://TrinityCore.org), [AshamaneCore](https://github.com/ReyDonovan/AshamaneCoreLegacy/), [CMangos](https://github.com/cmangos/).